 Recovery Percentage: 99.99%

-Clients Response: The client was amazed the outcome, professionalism and they can proudly give a recommendation for my services.
+Clients Response: The client was amazed at the outcome, professionalism and they can proudly give a recommendation for my services.